-Raw Material Cleaning
+1.4 Raw Material Cleaning

 All food raw materials are cleaned before processing.
 The purpose is obviously to remove contaminants, which range from innocuous to dangerous.
 It is important to note that removal of contaminants is essential for protection of process equipment as well as the final consumer.
-For example, it is essential to remove sand, stones or metallic particles from wheat prior to milling to avoid damaging the machinery.
+For example, it is essential to remove sand, stones, or metallic particles from wheat prior to milling to avoid damaging the machinery.
 The main contaminants are:

-- unwanted parts of the plant, such as leaves, twigs, husks;
+- unwanted parts of the plant such as leaves, twigs, husks;

-- soil, sand, stones and metallic particles from the growing area;
+- soil, sand, stones, and metallic particles from the growing area;

 - insects and their eggs;

-- animal excreta, hairs etc.;
+- animal excreta, hairs, and so on;

-- pesticides and fertilisers;
+- · pesticides and fertilizers;

 - mineral oil;

 - microorganisms and their toxins.

-Increased mechanisation in harvesting and subsequent handling has generally led to increased contamination with mineral, plant and animal contaminants, while there has been a general increase in the use of sprays, leading to increased chemical contamination.
-Microorganisms may be introduced preharvest from irrigation water, manure, fertiliser or contamination from feral or domestic animals, or postharvest from improperly cleaned equipment, wash waters or cross-contamination from other raw materials.
+Increased mechanization in harvesting and subsequent handling has generally led to increased contamination with mineral, plant, and animal contaminants, while there has been a general increase in the use of sprays, leading to increased chemical contamination.
+Microorganisms may be introduced preharvest from irrigation water, manure fertilizer, or contamination from feral or domestic animals, or postharvest from improperly cleaned equipment, wash waters, or cross-contamination from other raw materials.

-Cleaning is essentially separation in which some difference in physical properties of the contaminants and the food units is exploited.
-There are a number of cleaning methods available, classified into dry and wet methods, but a combination would usually be employed for any specific material.
+Cleaning is essentially a separation process, in which some difference in physical properties of the contaminants and the food units is exploited.
+There are a number of cleaning methods available, classified into dry and wet methods, but a combination would usually be used for any specific material.
 Selection of the appropriate cleaning regime depends on the material being cleaned, the level and type of contamination and the degree of decontamination required.
-In practice a balance must be struck between cleaning cost and product quality, and an 'acceptable standard' should be specified for the particular end use.
+In practice a balance must be struck between cleaning cost and product quality, and an "acceptable standard" should be specified for the particular end-use.
 Avoidance of product damage is an important contributing factor, especially for delicate materials such as soft fruit.

-1.4.1 Dry Cleaning Methods
+Dry Cleaning Methods

-The main dry cleaning methods are based on screens, aspiration or magnetic separations.
+The main dry cleaning methods are based on screens, aspiration, or magnetic separations.
 Dry methods are generally less expensive than wet methods and the effluent is cheaper to dispose of, but they tend to be less effective in terms of cleaning efficiency.
 A major problem is recontamination of the material with dust.
 Precautions may be necessary to avoid the risk of dust explosions and fires.

-Screens are essentially size separators based on perforated beds or wire mesh.
-Larger contaminants are removed from smaller food items: e.g. straw from cereal grains, or pods and twigs from peas.
-This is termed 'scalping', see Fig. 1.1 a.
-Alternatively, 'dedusting' is the removal of smaller particles, e.g. sand or dust, from larger food units, see Fig. 1.1 b.

-The main geometries are rotary drums (also known as reels or trommels), and flatbed designs.
-Some examples are shown in Fig. 1.2.
+Screens Screens are essentially size separators based on perforated beds or wire mesh by which larger contaminants are removed from smaller food items (e.g., straw from cereal grains, or pods and twigs from peas).
+This is termed "scalping" (Figure 1.1a).
+Alternatively "de-dusting" is the removal of smaller particles (e.g., sand or dust) from larger food units (Figure 1.1b).
+The main geometries are rotary drums (also known as reels or trommels) and flatbed designs.
+Some examples are shown in Figure 1.2.
+Abrasion, either by impact during the operation of the machinery, or aided by abrasive disks or brushes, can improve the efficiency of dry screens.
+Screening gives incomplete separations and is usually a preliminary cleaning stage.